Methods of detecting exoplanets: Gravitational microlensing

 Gravitational microlensing occurs when the gravitational field of a star acts like a lens, magnifying the light of a distant background star.
 This effect occurs only when the two stars are almost exactly aligned.
 Lensing events are brief, lasting for weeks or days, as the two stars and Earth are all moving relative to each other.
 More than a thousand such events have been observed over the past ten years.

 If the foreground lensing star has a planet, then that planet's own gravitational field can make a detectable contribution to the lensing effect.
 Since that requires a highly improbable alignment, a very large number of distant stars must be continuously monitored in order to detect planetary microlensing contributions at a reasonable rate.
 This method is most fruitful for planets between Earth and the center of the galaxy, as the galactic center provides a large number of background stars.

 In 1991, astronomers Shude Mao and Bohdan Paczyński proposed using gravitational microlensing to look for binary companions to stars, and their proposal was refined by Andy Gould and Abraham Loeb in 1992 as a method to detect exoplanets.
 Successes with the method date back to 2002, when a group of Polish astronomers (Andrzej Udalski, Marcin Kubiak and Michał Szymański from Warsaw, and Bohdan Paczyński) during project OGLE (the Optical Gravitational Lensing Experiment) developed a workable technique.
 During one month, they found several possible planets, though limitations in the observations prevented clear confirmation.
 Since then, several confirmed extrasolar planets have been detected using microlensing.
 This was the first method capable of detecting planets of Earth-like mass around ordinary main-sequence stars.

-Unlike most other methods, which have detection bias towards planets with small (or for resolved imaging, large) orbits, the microlensing method is most sensitive to detecting planets around 1-10 astronomical units away from Sun-like stars.
+Unlike most other methods, which have detection bias towards planets with small (or for resolved imaging, large) orbits, the microlensing method is most sensitive to detecting planets around 1-10 astronomical units away from their stars.